-The Valley Creek Park Master Planning process is underway for this community park.
-The goals of this process are to develop strong connections between potential activities in the park, enhance the existing natural qualities and resources, serve the community through the addition of unique experiences to the park system, and serve the daily recreational needs of adjacent neighborhoods.
+The Valley Creek Park Master Planning process took place in 2019-2020.
+This process' goals were to develop strong connections between potential activities in the park, enhance the existing natural qualities and resources, serve the community through the addition of unique experiences to the park system, and serve adjacent neighborhoods' daily recreational needs.

 View the draft concept plan

-Questions about the project can be directed to Mike Adams, parks planner, at 651-414-3435 or firstname.lastname@example.org.
+Questions about the project can be directed to Michelle Okada, parks and recreation director, at 651-714-3580 or email@example.com.

 |March 24, 2021||Present final project seeking Council approval|

 |April 2021||Project out for bid|

 |April 2021||Present final project, budget and construction contracts seeking Council approval|

 |June 21, 2021||Start construction|

 |July - October, 2021

 ||Earth work/majority of project (these timeframes are estimates; construction may take up to November 15, 2021)|